Find a Law Firm

 Find an Approved Solicitor on the Family Building Society Conveyancing Panel

-My lawyer has spotted an inconsistency when comparing the information in Family Building Society’s valuation report and what is in the legal papers for the property.
-My lawyer has advised that as he is on the Family Building Society conveyancing panel he is duty bound to ensure that the lender is with this discrepancy and is still content to lend.
-Is my solicitor’s stance correct?
+My conveyancer has identified a discrepancy when comparing the surveyor’s assumptions in Family Building Society’s valuation survey and what is revealed within the legal papers for the property.
+My lawyer has advised that as he is on the Family Building Society conveyancing panel he must ensure that the lender is OK with this discrepancy and is still content to lend.
+Is my lawyer’s approach appropriate?